 - Things to eat in Naples: Zeppole e Panzerotti

 Welcome to Naples, city of art, sea, culture… and good food.
-If you already spent the day exploring the city with my self guided tour, then you’re probably very hungry.
+If you already spent the day exploring the city with my self guided tour, searching for romantic spots to propose, watching the artisans craft nativity scenes at Naples Christmas alley or even hopping on metros to explore the Art Stations, then you’re probably very hungry.
 Let me walk you through the best things to eat in Naples, the dishes that you should never, ever skip if you want to live my city for real, just like a local.

 Us Neapolitans are passionate and quite opinionated about our cuisine.
 Our food is as passionate as us, with strong flavors from the sea and ingredients enhanced by the sun and the fertile soil of our land.
 We tend to use fresh produce as much as we can, cooking dishes that focus on fragrance and simplicity.
 In Naples there’s something for every taste, from frutti di mare (seafood) to mozzarella di bufala.
 Do you want the truth?
 At least for us, the best dishes will always be those cooked by mamma (mom) or nonna (grandmom)!